 Note: Jake and Cecilia’s stories are fictional scenarios presented to help illustrate the difference between a workers’ compensation case and a personal injury case.

-Workers’ compensation and personal injury cases have something in common.
-They both provide reparations for injuries.
-There are, however, some key differences.
-These include the cause of the injury, legal basis, compensation structure, legal process, and the role fault plays in determining eligibility for benefits.
-Below, we will define workers’ compensation and personal injury and explain their key differences.
+However, understanding the differences between workers’ compensation and personal injury claims is critical for determining the appropriate course of action if you’re injured.
+These differences include the cause of the injury, legal basis, compensation structure, legal process, and the role of fault in determining eligibility for benefits.

 Cause of Injury